AEO, GEO, GIO: What's the Difference, and Which One Does Your Business Actually Need?

 The core idea: instead of competing for a ranked link, compete to be the answer.
 Structure your content in question-and-answer format.
 Use clear, concise definitions.
 Add FAQ schema markup.

 AEO is still relevant.
 But it was designed for a world where the "engine" was still fundamentally a search engine — indexing pages, returning structured results.
+The mechanisms are deterministic: a specific chunk of text from a specific URL gets pulled and displayed.
 That world has evolved.

 GEO: Generative Engine Optimization